My incredible over 90-year-old new neighbor.

 People regret not having spent more time with their family and friends.

 So true!
-And that’s why I promote taking breaks on my concierge service website (hyperlink).
+And that’s why I constantly promote the importance of taking breaks through my concierge business.
 Nowadays it seems to be natural to work 24/7.
 Be passionate about your career, yes.
 But be passionate about your life too!
 Work to live and not the other way around.

 - I wish I’d had the courage to express my feelings.